 Someone betrayed us that hurt.

-Our perfect Christmas dreams we pictured and painted always has something that will interrupts and change our plans.
+Our perfect Christmas dreams we pictured and painted always has something that will interrupt and change our plans.
 Sometimes we wish that we could just stay in our little world a little longer but that isn’t reality.
 Something always comes up to cramp our style.
 I know just how you feel.
 There are more times then I can count that I wish life could be picture perfect.
 I don’t like change and lately have had more then my share of interruptions and bad things happen.

 What I am here to tell you is this.
 Nothing surprises God.
 All these interruptions aren’t surprises to him.
 Nothing takes God by surprise and we tend to mistake the bad things as Him loosing control.
 But this is not true.
 However we wish that things like this would never happen but truth is that they will.